Kit Chapman

 Portrait

 Kit Chapman is an award-winning journalist and adventurer.
-With more than a decade of experience writing for publications such as Nature, New Scientist, Chemistry World and the Telegraph, his work has taken him to more than 75 countries as he seeks amazing tales from the cutting edge of science.
+With more than a decade of experience writing for titles such as Nature, New Scientist, Chemistry World and the Daily Telegraph, his work has taken him to more than 75 countries as he seeks amazing tales from the cutting edge of science.
 Kit has a PhD in the history of science from the University of Sunderland, is a lecturer at Falmouth University and a contributor to Formula One's F1 Global Exhibition.